elmeunick9/webplay/readme.md

     * Change the video resolution (by default 1920x1080) and the animations framerate (by default 30fps).
     * Inject your playback JS file directly and remove the browse button, then upload everything into a static file server (e.g a bucket, or GitHub Pages, etc) to share the video.
     * Create your custom tweening functions or use a library.
- * To render the result into a real video you may use a screen capture program and play the video on full-screen with the toolbar hidden (press H key).
+ * To render the result into a real video you may use a screen capture program and play the video on full-screen with the toolbar hidden (press H key & space).
  * You have the full power of JS for video edition, use it, see `helpers.js` for examples on how to do some cool stuff, but also feel free to implement your own.

 # Editing